dancer1325/protocolbuffers-website/content/editions/overview.md

 ### Prototiller {#prototiller}

+* := migration tooling /
-* TODO:
+  * allows
-We provide both a migration guide and migration tooling that ease the migration to and between editions.
-The tool, called Prototiller, will enable you to:

-*   convert proto2 and proto3 definition files to the new editions syntax, at scale
-*   migrate files from one edition to another
+    * making easier the migration to and between editions
-*   manipulate proto files in other ways
+    * manipulating ".proto" in other ways

 ### Backward Compatibility {#compatibility}

-We are building Protobuf Editions to be as minimally disruptive as possible.
-For example, you can import proto2 and proto3 definitions into editions-based definition files, and vice versa:
+* Protobuf Editions are minimally disruptive as possible
+  * _Example:_ proto2 and proto3 definitions <-- can be imported into -> editions-based

 ```proto
 // file myproject/foo.proto